 3. Many parents still see Montessori as a preschool and move their children to traditional public or private schools as soon as they are old enough.
 We need to communicate the benefits of continuing their children in Montessori for the entire program.

 4. Increasingly, parents pressure our teachers and schools to modify our programs to be more like traditional classrooms, we all need help in making the case that Montessori works, allowing us to remain true to our principles!

 5. Because experienced Montessori-trained school administrators are so hard to find, more and more schools are being led by traditional educators.
 Montessori schools need Montessori leaders.
 We need to prepare Montessori educators for school leadership, as well as offering ongoing programs of professional development.

 6. Many Montessori schools are governed by ineffective and erratic boards.
 It is essential that we organize programs that schools can use to select, orient, and train new board members in effective governance of a Montessori school.

 7. Increasingly, parents want assurance that their children’s Montessori schools are accredited.
 We need to encourage and provide support to help schools go through the process of Montessori school accreditation for the first time.

 8. And finally, because parents and educators all over the world are asking to see research evidence that confirms Montessori’s effectiveness, we need to work together to fund and encourage new research and disseminate the results to validate all of the anecdotal and intuitive evidence supporting Montessori’s success in human development and education.

-  The IMC celebrates the steps toward collaboration that have begun in the United States and is a proud member of the Montessori Leadership Collaborative.
+The IMC celebrates the steps toward collaboration that have begun in the United States and other countries.